Wirecloud/wirecloud/docs/installation_guide.md

 Whereas pip and other packages should be installed from 3rd party repositories.
 The most common one is the EPEL repository (see http://fedoraproject.org/wiki/EPEL for instructions about how to add it).
 If you has such a repository, you will be able to install pip using the following command:

     $ yum install python-pip

+It's also recommended to install the following packages:

+    $ yum install gcc python-devel libxslt-devel zlib-devel pcre-devel

 ### Mac OS